 Graphic Novel Recommendations

-As part of the Race to the Peak challenge for our Brrrrwicks Adult Winter Reading Challenge we're holding in partnership with North and South Berwick, participants are asked to read a graphic novel.
 Graphic novels tend to be very misunderstood, especially by adults.
 Graphic novels are simply a book format, the same way that audiobooks are a book format.
 Although we tend to use the word "graphic" to mean something negative (like graphic violence in a movie or video game), in the case of graphic novels, the word "graphic" refers to the illustrations in the book, not the content itself.
-At the library, I've heard many people dismiss graphic novels because they "don't like comics".
+At the library, I (Alaina) have heard many people dismiss graphic novels because they "don't like comics".
 Although some people do call graphic novels comics, comics are usually part of a serialized narrative while graphic novels are longer full-length stories.
 The difference between the two is like a single episode of a TV show vs. a movie - one is a piece of a larger story and the other tells a complete story with clear ending.

 Graphic novels are great for readers of all ages and all abilities.
 If they aren't a format you typically read, then taking part in the reading challenge is great way to expand your reading and try something outside of your comfort zone.
 Honestly, when I started working at the library a few years ago, I firmly believed I didn't like graphic novels - even though I had never actually read one!
 When I finally did pick one up, I completely fell in love with the format and have been devouring graphic novels ever since.
 If you're struggling to find a graphic novel to complete the challenge, I've got lots of recommendations!
 These graphic novels are geared towards different age ranges, but they are all books that adults will enjoy, as well.